Hoofer Sailing Club

 Hoofer Club Leader Scholarship/Grant: If you are a current Hoofer club member and are hoping to take on more leadership within your club you may qualify for a scholarship/grant to offset the cost of this course.
 Please submit your application as soon as possible by applying through the links on hooferleaders.org.
 If you are awarded the scholarship/grant you will receive a follow-up email with directions on how to register for the course using a discount code.

-NOLS Wilderness Medicine - Wilderness First Responder Recertification 3-day Course (WFR-Recert) - 21256
+NOLS Wilderness Medicine - Hybrid Wilderness First Responder Recertification 2-day Course (Hybrid WFR-Recert) - 22400

-Description: The Wilderness First Responder Recertification (WFR-Recert) course is a 3-day 24-hour course taught by NOLS Wilderness Medicine specifically to recertify participants who are currently holding a Wilderness First Responder Certification.
+Description: The Hybrid Wilderness First Responder Recertification (Hybrid WFR-Recert) course is a 2-day 24-hour course taught by NOLS Wilderness Medicine specifically to recertify participants who are currently holding a Wilderness First Responder Certification.
 The WFR-Recert course is designed to refresh your skills and knowledge in making critical medical and evacuation decisions in remote locations.
 Classroom lectures and demonstrations are combined with realistic scenarios where mock patients will challenge you to integrate your learning.
 Learning takes place both in the classroom and in outdoor settings regardless of weather conditions.
 Come prepared for wet, muddy, cold, or hot environments.

-Prerequisites: You must be currently holding a Wilderness First Responder Certification or in your 1-year grace period.
+Prerequisites: You must be currently holding a Wilderness First Responder Certification or be in your 1-year grace period (between certification courses).
 You must be 16 years old to attend this course.

 Certification: Participants are required to pass both written and practical examinations to obtain WFR and CPR certification.
 Successful course completion earns you a WMI Adult & Child CPR certification and a WMI Wilderness First Responder certification.
 EMTs will earn a Wilderness EMT certification.
 All certifications are current for two years.